 The Naropa audio tape collection consists of over six thousand tapes of events at Naropa University over its forty year life span.
 These tapes record seminal events in the world of education and the arts, including important writers, teachers, and religious leaders.
 The collection grows every year, as new conferences, the Summer Writing Program, and visiting faculty workshops and lectures are recorded and added to the collections.

 The Naropa video tape collection includes over 1000 videos of Naropa events, including readings, theater productions, lectures, graduations, and student performances.
 The collection continues to expand.

 Binders in the library list the audio and video tapes.
 In addition, tapes digitized by the Audio Archive Project can be found in HOWLcat, the library catalog.
 Select "archival audio materials" in the Type drop down menu to limit your search to digitized materials.

 The library has a collection of Chögyam Trungpa videorecordings available for checkout.

 Audio and video recordings of Chögyam Trungpa, including some of events that took place at Naropa, may be purchased from the Shambhala Shop.

 One on one research assistance is available for all students, faculty, and staff.
-These sessions are made by appointment by contacting the Director for Library and Archives, Amanda Rybin Koob, at firstname.lastname@example.org.
-Faculty wishing to have Information Literacy Instruction offered in their classes should use this contact as well.
+These sessions are made by appointment by contacting staff at email@example.com.
+Faculty wishing to have Information Literacy Instruction offered in their classes should contact the Director, Amanda Rybin Koob, at firstname.lastname@example.org.